On the relationship between logarithmic TAQ and logarithmic THH: Introduction

 \section{Introduction}

 Ramification is a notion in ordinary algebra which has no clear generalization to the context of ${\Bbb E}_{\infty}$-rings.
 For example, there is evidence that the complexification map ${\rm KO} \to {\rm KU}$ relating the real and complex periodic $K$-theory spectra should be regarded an unramified extension.
 It fails to be an \'etale map in the sense of Lurie \cite[Chapter 7]{Lur}, as the map of graded rings fails to be an isomorphism.
 Nonetheless, it enjoys a strong formal \'etaleness property in that the unit map from ${\rm KU}$ to its topological Hochschild homology relative to ${\rm KO}$ is a stable equivalence.
+For ordinary Hochschild homology of discrete rings, the analogous property is satisfied for any \'etale map \cite{GW91}.

-The complexification map is an example of a faithful Galois extension in the sense of Rognes \cite{Rog08}.
-For any faithful Galois extension $R \to A$ the unit map from $A$ to its ${\rm THH}$ relative to $R$ is a stable equivalence.
+In general, suppose that $R \to A$ is a map of ${\Bbb E}_{\infty}$-rings such that the unit map from $A$ to its topological Hochschild homology relative to $R$ is a stable equivalence.
 This implies that the topological Andr\'e--Quillen homology ${\rm TAQ}^R(A)$, the $A$-module corepresenting derivations, is contractible.
 As we review below, these formal \'etaleness properties are, up to a mild finiteness condition, equivalent to being \'etale once attention is restricted to \emph{connective} ring spectra.